remker1/RenoMana/README.md

 - In your terminal where you did `bash runApp.sh,` type `control + c`
 - Type `bash exitApp.sh`

 # Video Demos
 **Installation SetUp**

 **Features Demo**

+# Troubleshooting
+- Port Issues: Most common issue that can pop out is when port 5001 is already running when we are trying to run Docker.
+To troubleshoot:
+    - Navigate back to the RenoManaApplication Folder
+    - Click back_end_team
+    - Click docker-compose.yml with any text editor you have
+    - Change `ports: 5001:5001` left side 5001 to 5002 or 5003 or anything.
+    - Save changes.
+    - Do Step 2-4 again.

+- Java Version Problems: Check that you have the correct version of Java installed by running `java -version` in your command line.